davidglavas/indigo/about.md

 I'm most interested in the process of converting ideas into deployable software.
 Find out what I'm up to by taking a look at my [blog](http://davidglavas.me/blog/) or [GitHub](https://github.com/davidglavas) page.

 In my spare time I enjoy delving into unfamiliar topics.
-I feel an unreasonable amount of joy while using tools in unconventional, yet effective, ways for problems they weren't designed for---I once used a lighter to open a bottle of coke.
+I feel an unreasonable amount of joy while using tools in unconventional, yet effective ways for problems they weren't designed for---I once used a lighter to open a bottle of coke.
 Apart from coding I sleep, read, or spend time with friends.